webplatform/docs/apis/audio-video/TextTrack/index.md

 standardization_status: 'W3C Editor''s Draft'
 summary: 'A media element can have a group of associated text tracks, known as the media element''s &quot;list of text tracks&quot;.'
 tags:
-  0: API
+  - API_Objects
-  1: Objects
+  - API
-  3: Audio
+  - Audio
-  4: Video
+  - Video
 uri: apis/audio-video/TextTrack

 ---